OnslowCollege/WebPlayground/README.md

 ## Adding project dependencies

 You can add libraries/frameworks written by other developers.
-For example, you can write code to
+For example, you can write code to connect to a database or write a graphical user interface.

+As an example, the default template comes with OnslowSwift

 1. Open the `Package.swift` file
 2. Add your dependency line to the `dependencies` array.